 Step 2 - Verify domain contact information

-Step 3 - Unlock your domain and get Auth Code
+Step 3 - Unlock your domain and request the Auth Code

-Click the Sharing & Transfer tab at the top of the page.
-Under Transfer Out, click Unlock next to Domain Lock.
-This unlocks your domain for transfer.
+- Click Sharing & Transfer at the top of the page.

 Step 4 - Start the transfer and enter the authorization code